dctr/mute.js/README.md

 2. **Uses EJS template language**

-    The embedded JavaScript template language consists of a few simple additions to plain HTML and can embedd plain JavaScript.
-Thus, you do not need to learn an extra language, like with Jade.
+    The *embedded JavaScript* template language consists of a few simple additions to plain HTML and can embed plain JavaScript.
+Thus, you do not need to learn any extra language, like with Jade.

 3. **Adds convenience**

-    Mute.js wraps the powerful functionality of underscore.js' template function in a simple to use interface.
+    Mute.js wraps the powerful functionality of underscore.js' template function in a simple-to-use interface.

 4. **Adds include functionality**

-    Underscore.js's template function lacks the ability to include one template from another.
-Mute.js adds an <% include templateName %>.
+    Underscore.js' template function lacks the ability to include one template from another.
+Mute.js adds an <% include templateName %>-tag.

 5. **Async template loading with caching**

-    Mute.js loads needed templates asynchronously and caches already used ones, so no extra traffic overhead occurs.
+    Mute.js loads needed templates asynchronously and caches already used ones to save traffic.

 Why?